tbellisiv/clojure-emacs-cider-intro/docs/Installation/README.md

 #### Emacs

 As noted in the [Introduction](../../README.md), this presentation assumes the reader is an active Emacs user and therefore has Emacs installed.
-If the reader has not used Emacs, the tutorial [How to Use Emacs, an Excellent Clojure Editor](http://www.braveclojure.com/basic-emacs/) on the [Brave Clojure](http://www.braveclojure.com/) site is recommended.
+If the reader is not an active (or experienced) Emacs user, the tutorial [How to Use Emacs, an Excellent Clojure Editor](http://www.braveclojure.com/basic-emacs/) on the [Brave Clojure](http://www.braveclojure.com/) site is recommended.

 #### Java